 On Flywheel the 5,000 visitors is a soft limit, they don’t actually do anything to your site if you hit this, but if you are going over expect them to contact you about upgrading your plan.

-GoDaddy and WP Engine both have options to charge you extra if you go over your monthly visitors.
+GoDaddy, WP Engine, and Kinsta both have options to charge you extra if you go over your monthly visitors.

 Storage limits are all pretty fixed, however, very few small business websites actually need more than a couple GB.

 For Bandwidth, if you have a small business website with only a couple GB of content, you are unlikely to have an issue with any of them.

 Server locations, they all have options for choosing the best server location for yourself.
 If you move your server it generally requires a little work on your part with updating your DNS.